pkavumba/django-vectordb/docs/index.md

-# Django VectorDB
+# [Django VectorDB][docs]

 ---

-Django Vector DB is a powerful and flexible toolkit for adding vector search capabilities to your Django applications.
-It is built on top of lightening fast nearest neighbor search library: hnswlib.
+Django Vector DB is a powerful and flexible toolkit for adding vector similarity search to your Django applications.
+It is built on top of lightening fast approximate nearest neighbor search library: hnswlib.

 Some reasons you might want to use Django Vector DB: